syncthing/docs/specs/relay-v1.rst

 	Empty/all zero IP should be replaced with the relay's public IP address that was used when establishing the protocol mode connection.
 : Port
- 	An optional port on which the relay server is expecting you to connect,
+ 	The port on which the relay server is expecting you to connect,
 	in order to start a connection in session mode.
 : Server Socket
 	Because both sides connecting to the relay use the client side of the socket,